withastro/docs/src/pages/en/tutorial/1-setup/index.md

 This tutorial will include instructions for two types of development environments: ***local*** and ***cloud***.

+#### 🖥️ Developing locally

-🖥️ If you are **developing locally**, using files and applications that exist on your own computer, then your development environment includes **the terminal application** for your computer's operating system and your **code editor**.
+If you are **developing locally**, using files and applications that exist on your own computer, then your development environment includes **the terminal application** for your computer's operating system and your **code editor**.
 In this tutorial, we will use VS Code as the code editor.
 You will use a web browser to preview your work as you build.

 You will have a local copy of your files, and your repository on GitHub will be a copy kept in sync with your local project.

+#### 🌐 Developing in the cloud

-🌐 If you are **developing in the cloud**, using StackBlitz or CodeSandbox, then your development environment is your **project workspace running in that browser tab**, which will provide a terminal console and an online version of VS Code in your browser.
+If you are **developing in the cloud**, using StackBlitz or CodeSandbox, then your development environment is your **project workspace running in that browser tab**, which will provide a terminal console and an online version of VS Code in your browser.
 You will also have a simple browser pane to preview your work as you build.

 There will be no local copy of your files, but there will be a working copy stored in your online account, which you will keep in sync with your source repository on GitHub.